duplode/duplode.github.io/src/posts/_distributive.md

 contrasting the naturality law for `Distributive` we mentioned earlier with its `Applicative` counterpart:

-[^parametricity]: For an introduction to the big idea behind parametricity arguments and what they have to do with naturality, see my earlier post [*What does fmap preserve?*](/posts/what-does-fmap-preserve.html).
+[^parametricity]: For an introduction to the core idea behind parametricity arguments and what they have to do with naturality, see my earlier post [*What does fmap preserve?*](/posts/what-does-fmap-preserve.html).
 Here we will be